She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 The Window at the Front

 Then, when I was taking pictures, the flash highlighted the actual scene.
-We realized that it was one of the windows that doesn’t have a curtain; it’s shuttered or otherwise blocked from the inside.
+We realized that it was one of the windows that didn’t have a curtain; it was shuttered or otherwise blocked from the inside.

 We’re not sure what we thought we saw, but each of us saw it, independently.